isabella232/scope-services/tutorial-console-logger.rst

 Create the files
 ================

 To create a basic framework run ``opprotoc --js console-logger``.
-The argument ``console-logger`` does specify that we only like to create the console logger service.
-Without any argument it would create all services. ``scope`` and ``window-manager`` are created always.
+The argument ``console-logger`` specifies that we only want to create the console logger service.
+Without any argument it would create all services. ``scope`` and ``window-manager`` are always created.

 It will create in the current directory a new ``js-out`` repository.
-This are the created files:
+These are the created files:

 ::